Though their name might suggest they’re just for shielding your eyes from the sun, the best cycling sunglasses will do

-Based on their original 1980s design, Scott produced these sunglasses in celebration of its 60th anniversary.
+Based on their original 1980s design, Scott produced these sunglasses in celebration of its 60th anniversary, but less bold designs are also available.

 The enormous lens measures over 60mm at certain points, giving these an incredibly bold look.
 It would be tempting to predict that sunglasses of this size would only be suitable for larger faces, but the Yates brothers of team Mitchelton-Scott clearly disagree.

 The frames have a sturdy, premium feel and the single-piece lens itself performs brilliantly.
-The coverage and protection is, thanks to their size, fantastic.
+Coverage and protection are, thanks to their size, fantastic.

 The price is good, but the package only includes one lens tint, which somewhat limits their all-conditions versatility.